 Mindfulness is not a complicated therapy or practice that takes years to learn.
-It's actually something that you can start with immediately and that will greatly benefit your life.
+It's actually something that you can start with immediately and will greatly benefit your life.

 For a moment, think about your brain/mind and you (the self) as two separate entities.